Gratitude Journal Changing Attitudes with Graitudes

-For years, I struggled with depression and anxiety.
+For years, I struggled with anxiety.
 From an early age, I remember feeling unhappy with many things I did.
 The smallest challenges, mishaps, or failures put me in a downward spiral of shame and self-deprecation.
 My entrenched inner critic never focused on the things I did right, and only served as a daily reminder of all the things I did wrong.
 It trained me to become a victim and a negative thinker.
 I never imagined this would change.

 Don’t get me wrong, lot’s of great things did happen for me, things I realize now, that kept me going.
 I married my best friend.
 I had two, fantastic kids.
 Loving, supportive parents.
 Great friends.
 I made a great living.
 But the voice within can be so damn cruel and indiscriminate.
 People saw a happy, funny, lucky, successful, confident, arrogant, extrovert who was the life of the party.
 In truth, I was paralyzed by compulsive behaviors, a self-hating machine, and an insecure man behind the jokes.
 I hit my spiritual and emotional rock bottom in December of 2014, and the idea of death during a violent, turbulent flight in January of 2015, seemed like a great solution.